EZ-bar Bench Press vs Dumbbell Bench Press

 Planfit Users' Choice about EZ-bar Bench Press vs Dumbbell Bench Press : Which is Better?

-Based on randomly selected data from 1 million completed workouts, Planfit users seem to prefer EZ-bar Bench Press with a total of 21 compared to 31,543 for Dumbbell Bench Press
+Based on randomly selected data from 1 million completed workouts, Planfit users log Dumbbell Bench Press more often — 31,543 sessions compared to 21 for EZ-bar Bench Press.

 Not sure whether EZ-bar Bench Press or Dumbbell Bench Press fits your goal?
 Get a personalized plan